A Guide to Self-Employed Bookkeeping UK

 Making Tax Digital (MTD) for Income Tax Self Assessment (ITSA)

 Making Tax Digital (MTD) for Income Tax is now live.
 From April 2026, a self-employed person and landlords with self-employment income over £50,000 are required to keep digital records and submit quarterly updates to HMRC using compatible software, rather than filing a single annual tax return.
-This will extend to those earning over £30,000 from April 2027.
+This will extend to those earning over £30,000 from April 2027 and £20,000 from April 2028.

 If you earn over £50,000, you need to be using MTD-compatible software now.
 If you earn under that threshold, it’s still worth getting set up — it makes the eventual transition much smoother and keeps your records organised throughout the year.